 What contribution limits do I need to know about?

-Because of the tax advantages afforded 401(k) plan contributions, the IRS puts a limit on the amount that employers and employees can contribute.
-Here’s a quick overview of the important limits:
+Because of the tax advantages given to 401(k) plan contributions, the IRS puts a limit on the amount that employers and employees can contribute.
+Here’s a quick overview:

 |Employer contribution limit||Employers’ total contributions (excluding employee deferrals) may not exceed 25% of eligible compensation for the plan year.||N/A|

 - This limit is an IRS imposed limit based on the calendar year.
 Plans that use a ‘plan year’ not ending December 31st base their allocation limit on the year in which the plan year ends.
 This is different from the compensation limits, which are based on the start of the plan year.